c933103/CYanHeiHK/README.md

 ## Important notes

-* Due to the special handling of the “兌” component, there will be two codepoints sharing the same glyph for characters which 兌 is the only distinguishing feature.
-For instance, 說 (U+8AAA) and 説 (U+8AAC) will both appear as 言+兑 (U+8AAC).
-As a result, this font is not suitable for situation where such discrimination is essential.
-The same is applied to characters with the “𥁕” component.
 * The original language specific OTFs contain glyphs of the non-default language, so that users can access them using the same font resource through the ‘locl’ GSUB feature in OpenType.
 This feature still exists in CYanHeiHK, but should not be relied on because the HK glyphs are developed by selecting the region specific glyphs closest to the desired form and modify them when necessary.
 I plan to remove this ‘locl’ feature in the future.

 ## Disclaimer